ApayRus/EngEasy-content/pages/lessons/31-existential-there-is/en.md

 There isn't a window in this room.

 There is a new floor in the kitchen.
-There are lights on the ceiling.
+There are cats on the ceiling.
 Is there an apartment in this building?
 There isn't a store near my apartment.